-The Lebanese Legal System and Research in Brief
+Introducing the Lebanese Legal System and Research

 By Lara Eid Jreissati

-(Previously updated by Lara Eid in February 2016)
+(Previously updated by Lara Eid in February 2016 and April 2019)

 1. Introduction

 Situated in the Middle East, Lebanon is a small country on the east coast of the Mediterranean.
 It is bordered on the north and east by Syria and on the south by Israel with a total area of about 4,014 square miles.
-Lebanon’s population is about six million including about two million Palestinian[1] and Syrian[2] refugees.
+Lebanon’s population is about six million, including about two million Palestinian and Syrian refugees.[1]
 Beirut, the capital city, and its suburbs contain nearly half of the Lebanese population.
 While Arabic is the official language, French and English are also widely spoken.
 Despite its small size, Lebanon has had immense cultural influence.
-It is considered to be one of the most liberal countries in the region.
-Approximately 14 million Lebanese are thought to live abroad primarily in South America and Africa[3].
+It is one of the most liberal countries in the region.
+Approximately fourteen million Lebanese are thought to live abroad primarily in South America and Africa.[2]

 2. Legal System Evolution